 Because I missed that detail though, I also missed that he doesn’t fully understand the discipline of a loving father, and he’s struggling to make sense of his life.

 I have to give him some credit though—no, I really want to give him this credit because there’s no way he’ll give himself the break, but he needs to know this: He’s been an amazing stand-in dad and older brother to his younger brother and sister.
 (There’s quite an age gap between them, so I’ve always seen him as filling that fatherly role.)

 He’s a great gift giver as well, much like His Father God.
 He’s always taken much joy in the act of giving.

 I’m sure at times that his younger siblings must have frustrated the life out of him, but even so, I’ve witnessed his very loyal and protective side.
 He’s more of a man than he gives himself credit for.

-It’s amazing to me actually, how someone who’s never had that firm foundation and a father’s guidance–nor a mother’s for that matter–managed to become a man who understands what love should look like.
+It’s amazing to me how someone who’s never had the firm foundation of a father’s guidance–nor a mother’s for that matter–managed to become a man who understands what love should look like.

 He also needs to know that even though his biological father failed him by abandoning him, God has and always will be there for Him.
 He wants him to see that he’s had a Father all along—a Father who loves him enough to actively be a part of his life.

 Here’s the thing though, He fears God, and not in a good way as he puts it himself.
 Scripture tells us however, that there is no fear in love and that those who fear have not been perfected in love because fear has to do with punishment.
 (1 John 4:18) In simpler terms: he still has some things to learn, particularly about how and why God disciplines the ones He loves.